Cosock

 This table should have the following properties

-• sendr: This is a map of potential functions where the keys are a table representing the waiting sender
+_wakers: This is a table with 2 keyssendr: This is a map of potential functions where the keys are a table representing the waiting senderrecvr: An optional function that takes no arguments, this will wake our receiver

-To make our lives easier, next we will add a couple of methods that will enforce the queue nature of our _msg_queue, one for removing the oldest message and one for adding a new message.
+To make our lives easier, next we will add a couple of methods that will enforce the

 function BoundedChannel:pop_front()